2 + 2 == 5

 Though not necessary, your R experience might be more enjoyable if done through the free RStudio interface, which you can learn about at https://rstudio.com/products/rstudio/.

 Once you have installed R, execute the following to install the bulk of the add-on packages.
-This code also installs the package manager package pak. check_installed() from rlang will ask you if you want install a package if you do not already have them.
+This code also installs the package manager package pak. check_installed()

 # install helper packages to help with package installations